spsforks/ziglang-zig-wiki/Building-Zig-From-Source.md

 Please be aware of the handy cmake variable `CMAKE_PREFIX_PATH`.
 CMake will look for LLVM and other dependencies in this location first.

+When dealing with multiple LLVM installations, it may be helpful to make a symlink somewhere in your path called `llvm-config-16` to the LLVM 16 `llvm-config`.
+This will be preferred over the standard `llvm-config`.

 This produces `stage3/bin/zig` which is the Zig compiler built by itself.

 ### For macOS + Homebrew